danielraffel/SwiftCatalyst/README.md

 You don't need to manually import the Configuration file in each of your files - it's available throughout the project.

-## Hot Reloading with InjectIII
+## Hot Reloading with InjectionIII

 Hot reloading is already configured in this template using the [Inject](https://github.com/krzysztofzablocki/Inject) framework (version 1.5.0).

-To use hot reloading:
+### Setting Up Hot Reloading

+1. Install InjectionIII from [GitHub Releases](https://github.com/johnno1962/InjectionIII/releases/latest) (download InjectionIII.app.zip)
+2. Move InjectionIII.app to your Applications folder
+3. Start InjectionIII before running your project

+### Using Hot Reloading

-1. Ensure your app is running in the simulator
+To apply changes while the app is running in the simulator:

-2. Make changes to any SwiftUI view
+1. Make changes to any SwiftUI view
-3. Save the file
+2. Save the file
+3. Press **Control + =** to trigger the hot reload
 4. The changes will be immediately reflected in the simulator

 Each SwiftUI view should: